Fifth money launderer gets longer jail term of 15 months

 Start and end each day with the latest news stories and analyses delivered straight to your inbox.

-Deputy Public Prosecutor Ryan Lim said the amount was reasonably suspected to be proceeds from criminal activities.
+At the time, Zhang was in Singapore on an employment pass and did not have any verifiable sources of legitimate income.

-To comply with compliance checks, CIMB requested Zhang submit a supporting document to explain the deposits, noted Lim in a statement of facts.
+To comply with money-laundering regulations, CIMB requested Zhang to submit a supporting document to explain the deposits, noted Lim in a statement of facts.

-Zhang then submitted a 2020 agreement for a sale of a property in Macau, with the document bearing his signature, the signature of a purported buyer and a company stamp.
+Zhang then submitted a 2020 agreement for the sale of a basement shop unit in Macau to Beiyin, with the document bearing his signature, the signature of a purported buyer named Wang Jian and a Beiyin company stamp.

-Another charge noted that Zhang forged a document – this time, a loan agreement between him and another party – to justify the deposit of HK$7.5 million into the CIMB account.
+Another charge noted that Zhang forged a document – this time, a loan agreement between him and Siu Feng (Hong Kong) Trading Co – to justify the deposit of HK$7.5 million into the CIMB account.
+The document bore signatures from Zhang and an unnamed representative of Siu Feng, but Zhang had actually obtained it from Li.

-He was unable to satisfactorily account where the HK$7.5 million sum came from.
+Third, Zhang was unable to satisfactorily account where the HK$7.5 million sum came from.
+Although he admitted they were not loan proceeds from Siu Feng, he still claimed that the money was legitimately derived from his companies in China.

+In truth, Lim said, the amount was reasonably suspected to be proceeds from criminal activities.

+The forged documents Zhang obtained from Li were therefore part of an “elaborate arrangement” to move funds from China to Singapore, in order to conceal the funds’ source – they were first moved to entities in Hong Kong that were not connected to Zhang, then transferred to Zhang’s Singapore bank accounts.

 The prosecution sought a jail term of 14 to 16 months.